colinwong/cs-101/doc/github.md

-# Creating a Github Project
+# Creat Your Github Project

 - Create a new repository in Github.
 - Enter `intc-3083` for your repository name.